-- Watching videos: Using a phone or other watch videos while driving can be just as absorbing as texting while driving.
+- Watching videos: Using a phone or other to watch videos while driving can be just as absorbing as texting while driving.
 If a driver turns their attention away from the road for even a split second, accidents can occur.

 - Pets: Some drivers hold their pets in their laps while driving.
-It may be cute, but allowing a pet to climb in the driver’s seat interferes with the driver’s ability to control the car and puts everyone in harm’s way.
+It may be cute, but allowing a pet to climb into the driver’s seat interferes with the driver’s ability to control the car and puts everyone in harm’s way.